 Mathura and Vrindavan are also places near Delhi to visit and on way to Agra.
 Vrindavan is the birthplace of Lord Krishna.
 Vrindavan has some famous temples including Iskon temple, Bankey Bihari Temple and the Nidhi Van aka a small garden.

-Delhi is a big metropolis but it is also the historic capital of India.
+Delhi is a big metropolis but also India’s historic capital.
 Two days in Delhi might not be enough to cover all the historic places and see the modern part of the city, but you can get a feel for the vibe of the city and experience at least the highlights and top things to do.